Instrument Rating

 What’s included:

-1. Instrument Pilot Kit with Online Test Prep
+1. Instrument Pilot Kit with test prep and textbooks.

 Additional hours of flight training may be necessary based on student proficiency and aptitude prior to take their flight test examination.